objectionary/eo/README.md

     The output of each transformation you can find in the `target/eo/optimize` directory.

   * **Compilation**.
-    The class `CompileMojo` in the `eo-maven-plugin` module is responsible for putting parsing and optimization steps together and then transforming the XML document into a collection of `.java` files.
+    The class `org.eolang.maven.CompileMojo` in the `eo-maven-plugin` module is responsible for putting parsing and optimization steps together and then transforming the XML document into a collection of `.java` files.
 There are a number of transformations that do this, they all exist in `.xsl` files.